 Any contractor who works on your home should have comprehensive insurance that includes workers compensation, property, and liability.
 Ask anyone you may hire to see their certificate of insurance to confirm they have the right coverage and ask them how they hire subcontractors.
 While their insurance should cover any issues during the renovation process, it doesn't take into account poor workmanship, so make sure you thoroughly vet anyone making updates to your house or property.

 A little planning on the front end allows you to enhance your home’s systems, appliances, and potentially its value.
-Talk to a Mercury agent about affordable homeowners insurance today.
+Talk to a Mercury agent about affordable affordable homeowners insurance today.